 Increased governmental attacks on the freedom of speech and increased surveillance have led several ICT companies to form initiatives like the Global Network Initiative, Responsible Business Alliance and Global e-Sustainability Initiative to develop common approaches, tools and standards, share good practices and lessons on dealing with various demanding situations.
 With pressure from consumers, NGOs and investors [See e.g. SMART Project that looks into supply chain of mobiles], who increasingly start to question the supply chain and production methods, various initiatives and organizations, like European Association of Electrical and Electronic Waste Take Back Systems (WEEE Forum) or Electronics Watch, aimed to support companies in tackling various aspects of their supply, and more broadly, value chain, are multiplying.

 Governments are also undertaking efforts that aim to improve sustainability and transparency of the ICT and electronics value chains and prevent human rights abuses.
 Very noticeable is the trend to regulate this sphere, with some of the best known regulatory efforts including the 2010 US Dodd-Frank Act, Section 1502, “which aims to disrupt the trade in conflict minerals from Congo with a law that requires companies publicly listed in US to determine whether their purchases of 3TGs were inadvertently funding armed groups in the DRC” [Ethical Consumer, Conflict Minerals, October 2016], and the Regulation 2017/821 of the European Parliament and of the Council of 17 May 2017 laying down supply chain due diligence obligations for Union importers of tin, tantalum and tungsten, their ores, and gold originating from conflict-affected and high-risk areas, aimed at stopping the financing of armed groups through trade in conflict minerals.
-Also freedom of expression, including in the internet, has a group of defenders, who form initiatives of voluntary nature such as Freedom Online Coalition, a partnership of 30 governments, working to advance Internet freedom including through coordination of the diplomatic efforts and engaging with civil society and the private sector to support Internet freedom – free expression, association, assembly, and privacy online – worldwide (For details see here).
+Also freedom of expression, including in the internet, has a group of defenders, who form initiatives of voluntary nature such as Freedom Online Coalition, a partnership of 30 governments, working to advance Internet freedom including through coordination of the diplomatic efforts and engaging with civil society and the private sector to support Internet freedom – free expression, association, assembly, and privacy online – worldwide (more information here).

 - Council of Europe, Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data, ETS No.108